 Living Crafts has hosted four generations of British 'broom squires' or besom makers.

-We are confident that British craft is once again enjoying a popular renaissance and are eagerly looking ahead to our 50th Anniversary of Living Crafts in 2024.
+We are delighted that British craft is once again enjoying a popular renaissance and look forward to seeing you again this year.